 - On community resettlement programmes, to boost resilience.

 Tuned In seeks to provide an intervention by women for women, using their authentic stories.
 Women re-offend for different reasons to men; they have different issues and triggers, yet exist in a system designed for men.
 Tuned In is specifically designed to address the needs of women.
 For more information about using Tuned In, contact ITT Artistic Director Sara Lee.

 Sounding Out & Making Tracks

 In 2012 we began running two new interlinked community-based programmes to complement our work in prisons; Sounding Out, a training programme for ex-prisoners who we have previously worked with inside prison, which includes work placement as Support Musicians on Making Tracks; our programme for young people in challenging circumstances (including those engaging with Youth Offending Teams or not in education, employment or training).

-Recent highlights from our community work featuring women includes collaborating with contemporary composer Mark-Anthony Turnage and artist Lizzie Coombes to create Bridges, a new piece celebrating our 21st anniversary; performing at the Union Chapel; representing ITT at a conference in Columbia on Music and Social Transformation; taking on the role of ‘Young Producer’ to put on live music events for other young people who have completed the Making Tracks programme.
+Highlights from our community work featuring women include performing in our 25th Birthday Show, featuring on our Changing The Record podcast, a special cross-arts collaboration to create Bridges, a new piece celebrating our 21st anniversary; performing at the Union Chapel; representing ITT at a conference in Columbia on Music and Social Transformation; taking on the roles of ‘Young Producer’ to put on live music events for other young people who have completed the Making Tracks programme.

 The Lullaby Project